yral-dapp/analytics-ops/README.md

 -   Edit in preview will also make changes to YAML file, make a commit

--   Run "Deploy dashboards" workflow on github
+-   "Deploy dashboards" workflow will automatically run on github

 ## Workflow for creating new dashboard